hellms/dell-democenter.github.io/Module_3.md

 ![Alt text](image-6.png)

-The Normal Process of onboarding a vCenter from Powershell would be
+### The Normal Process of onboarding a vCenter from Powershell would be

 - Creating a vCenter Credential in PPDM
 - Approving the Certificate
 - Adding the vCenter

-To Create new vCenter Credntials in ppdm, run the command
+To Add  new vCenter Credntials in ppdm, run the command

 ```Powershell
 $CREDS=New-PPDMcredentials -type VCENTER -name testcreds